-Your community can have the same look and style of your website, so user will think he never left your website when entering help center.
-Integrate custom header, footer, change css and js along with background, buttons, colors.
+Your community can have the same look and style of your website, so the user will think he never left your website when entering the help center.
+Integrate custom header, footer, change CSS and js along with background, buttons, colors.

 Cloud Account Customization Guide

 To use custom interface, go to Administration » Interface » My Interface and add required changes.

 In order to start working on customization, you would need to inspect elements in your browser or use Firebug and overload classes with your own by adding the same name of the class in CSS block and save changes.